arifC/compass-doc-adv/docs/getting-started.md

 ## Before you start

-Before making any API requests, we want to introduce the tools we offer you for interacting with the API.
-For now, you don't need to install anything.
-This documentation provides tools to "play around.
-Make sure you find and check the most important resources:
+Before making API requests, we want to introduce the tools we offer you for interacting with the API.
+This documentation provides tools to "play around".
+Make sure you find and check the **most important resources**:
 - [Specification](/assets/graphql-doc/index.html) & [Playground](https://director.compass.cluster.extend.cx.cloud.sap/) (upper right of the page)
 - Components & Flows in the [Overview](/docs/overview)

-The Specification & Playground will help you with the technicalities of the API, while the Overview provides all the conceptual knowledge to really understand Compass as a whole.

 ## GraphQL Playground

 The [GraphQL Playground](https://director.compass.cluster.extend.cx.cloud.sap/) consists of an interface for GraphQL requests and responses.
 You can find the original project on [Github](https://github.com/prisma/graphql-playground).
 You can interact with the API of the **Director** component of compass.
-In total, the playground comprises the following components:

-- runtime environment for Director
-- embedded technical specification
-- embedded documentation

 If you open the playground you will see the UI with its fields.
 The following image, points out the most important features.

 ![playground](/assets/images/playground.png)